Mike Vrabel: Personal life

 Vrabel and his wife, Jennifer, have two sons, Tyler and Carter.
-Tyler started on the offensive line for the Boston College Eagles football team for three years and declared himself for the 2022 NFL draft.
-Undrafted, Tyler was signed by the Atlanta Falcons in the 2022 preseason.
-In September 2019, Carter committed to play baseball at Wabash Valley College.
-Carter then spent two seasons with Volunteer State Community College, before transferring to Tennessee Tech for his final year.
+Tyler started at offensive tackle for the Boston College Eagles football team for three years and declared for the 2022 NFL draft.
+Tyler went undrafted but signed with the Atlanta Falcons in the 2022 preseason.
+Tyler played in 2 regular season games with the Falcons during the 2023 season.
+Carter played baseball at Volunteer State Community College for two seasons before transferring to Tennessee Tech for his final year.

 Vrabel founded the "Mike's Second and Seven Foundation" with his former Ohio State teammates Ryan Miller and Luke Fickell to promote literacy in the central Ohio area.

+In March 2011, Vrabel was arrested for an alleged theft at Belterra Casino Resort & Spa in Florence, Indiana.
+He was released on a $600 bond after five hours.
+A gaming agent claimed to witness Vrabel take "bottles of alcohol from a deli" without payment.
+Vrabel, communicating through his agent, characterized the matter as "an unfortunate misunderstanding," further stating that he took "full responsibility for the miscommunication."

+On April 7, 2026, Page Six published photographs of Vrabel with The Athletic NFL reporter Dianna Russini at a resort in Sedona, Arizona.
+The publication raised widespread speculation online that an extramarital affair was taking place between the two.
+Vrabel denied the notion of an affair, stating the photos depicted a "completely innocent interaction and any suggestion otherwise is laughable."
+On April 22, Vrabel announced he was entering counseling after photos were published of him kissing Russini in a bar in 2020.